fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ----

-### The Story
+#### The Story (course in a nutshell)

-1. By digitalizing its processes, Finance moves towards a user-friendly and effective service provider to the business.
+1. By digitalizing its processes, Finance moves towards a **user-friendly and effective service provider** to the business.

-2. The BPF (Business Partner Finance) leverages its contribution with digital, and gets into predictive performance management.
+2. The BPF (Business Partner Finance) leverages its contribution with big data & analytics, and gets into **predictive performance management**.

-3. By embracing a panel of technology solutions, and developing appropriate skills, Finance builds the know-how to lead the company’s Digital transformation.
+3. By embracing a panel of technology solutions, and developing appropriate skills, Finance builds the know-how to **lead the company’s Digital transformation**.

 ----

-### What is Digital ?
+### 2. What is Digital ?

 - Loads of definitions !